maryruthven/web-page-replay/documentation/GettingStarted.md

 ## Dynamic Certificate Generation

-Web Page Replay can dynamically generate certificates from a root CA certificate supplied at start.
-If the device has the root CA public key installed as a trusted CA then the browser will trust replay and behave normally.
+Web Page Replay can dynamically generate certificates from a root CA certificate.
+If the device has the root CA public key installed as a trusted CA then the browser will trust those certificates and believe replay is the correct host.
+This allows the browser to behave normally.

-With dynamic certificate generation when sslproxy gets a connection it queries the appropriate host and gets the correct SNI from the returned certificate.
-It then creates a certificate with that server name and does the handshake with the client using that generated certificate.
+When sslproxy gets a connection it queries the appropriate host and gets the correct SNI from the returned certificate.
+It then creates a certificate with that server name and communicates with the client using that generated certificate.

 Dynamic certificate generation requires that you supply replay with a root CA certificate.
 Use certutils.py to generate the dummy CA and pass the filename to